Johniereed/DataCamp-coupon-codes-and-discount-offers/README.md

 ### Is there a Datacamp Sale 2024?

-Yes, as of May 2024, there is a flat 50% discount offer on Datacamp's Premium and Teams Plans that you can grab by clicking on this exclusive discount link now!
+Yes, as of February 2025, there is a flat 50% discount offer on Datacamp's Premium and Teams Plans that you can grab by clicking on this exclusive discount link now!

 ### Is there a Datacamp student discount?